webmodules/dom-paste/Readme.md

 # dom-paste

-Retrieve the clipboard content as a `DocumentFragment` on a `paste` event.
+Retrieve the clipboard content as an `HTMLElement` on a `paste` event.

 # Usage